Arc d'X: Plot summary

 The novel recounts Mona's relation with Wade, and Sally's relation with one of the archivists of Church Central, Etcher.
 The atmosphere is dream-like, both in the part of the novel focusing on Wade and in the longer part where the protagonist is Etcher.
 Etcher's tormented love story with Sally ends with her death, which takes place in an Icy region north of Aeonopolis where she and Etcher have escaped the police and church.
 After Sally's death the narration abruptly moves back to Paris and the present, where a French mathematician named Seuroq is stricken by unbearable grief for the death of his wife Helen; Seuroq begins to research a different concept of time, perhaps hoping to invert its flux.
 What he discovers instead is the existence of an extra day, called Jour d'X or X-Day, between December 31, 1999, and January 1, 2000.

 Following this short episode the narrative focuses on a character named "Erickson" travelling towards Berlin in 1998.
 The city he reaches is not the real Berlin of the 1990s but an alternate version of the city which has been abandoned by many of its inhabitants notwithstanding the fall of the Wall, and which barely survives an unspecified disaster (while Erickson's home city, Los Angeles, has been obliterated by an unspecified Cataclysm, possibly an earthquake).
 Erickson is killed by a young nazi skinhead, Georgie Valis, the son of an East German professor who has attempted to escape to West Berlin; Georgie uses Erickson's passport to reach the United States and hitchhikes toward its ravaged West Coast.
 There he will meet in the ruins of Los Angeles Thomas and Sally, and this meeting will move him to the alternate universe of Aeonopolis, where he will reach the Fleurs d'X night club.

+Influence

+Fleurs d'X is a collection of short musical pieces for solo classical guitar inspired by the novel and written by the Italian composer Fabio Selvafiorita.